 Moral Event Horizon: Oh dear god...
-The Queen definitely crosses it: She wants to kill an innocent girl (who is probably 16 or less) and for what?!?
+The Queen definitely crosses it: She wants to kill an innocent girl (who is probably 16 or lessnote The Disney Princess material states that she is the youngest Princess, at 14) and for what?!?
 Just because she's more beautiful than her.
 And if that's not enough she plans to poison her with the Poison Apple making her fall into the Sleeping Death hoping the dwarves will bury her alive.

 And it was also originally planned that she tried to force the Prince - the guy who loved Snow and who Snow pined after - to marry her.
 And when he refused, she would try to drown him in the dungeon.

 The Queen crossed it long ago when she hired a huntsman to try and kill Snow White.
 How?
 Because she tells the hunter that in order to make sure Snow White's dead, she asks him to cut her heart out and put it in a box to present her with!
 And remember - this is her stepdaughter we're talking about.